 Dwicky: Look, I know you think I lied, and I—I did, but I was only trying to help.

 Dib (bitter): Isn't this just great?!
 While you waste my time, Earth gets one step closer to being taken over!
 That's my problem right there!
 My problem is that the human race seems to want to be destroyed!

 - The ending of "Gaz: Taster of Pork".
-Ok, Dib might have deserved some punishment for using Gaz as a test rat for his spell drive (even though he did not do it out of ill will), but not only tricking Dib into believing she was still in danger when she obviously was not but also forcing him to clean up Shadow-Hog dookie with his head while he's crying for forgiveness?
+Ok, Dib deserved some punishment for using Gaz as a test rat for his spell drive (good intentions or not), but not only tricking Dib into believing she was in danger when she obviously was not but also forcing him to clean up Shadow-Hog dookie with his head while he's crying for forgiveness?
 Not to mention all the horrific (and very graphic) death threats and beatings that Dib took from her while he was trying to help her?
 No wonder Gaz has a bit of a Base-Breaking Character status.

 - Well, there was also the horrible experiments that Membrane most likely did to her during her quarantine.
 It makes it worse knowing that her dad is the only person she has/shows any value for... and since it kind of was Dib's fault and she already has A LOT of disdain for him...

 - Dib taking the punishment of the Shadow-Hog to save his sister.
 He's genuinely crying at the end and feeling guilty...and yet Gaz ignores this completely and leaves him to his fate.